MicrosoftDocs/dynamics-365-fraud-protection/content/custom-assessment.md

 ## Edit assessments

 You can change the name, API name, or the sample payload for an assessment you’ve created at any time.
-Note that if you change the API name, you must make the same change in all your API calls as well, otherwise the API call will be unable to resolve and fail.
+Note that if you change the API name, you must also make the same change in all your API calls, otherwise the API call will be unable to resolve and fail.
 Any changes made to the sample payload are reflected in the rules created after the change is saved.

 #### To edit an assessment: